Airfone: Demise

 The head of the Airfone division told The New York Times in 2004 that only two to three people use the Airfone service per flight.
-In May and June 2006, the frequencies (bandwidth) over which Airfone operated were sold at auction by the U.S. Federal Communications Commission (FCC) to two new licenseholders, Aircell and LiveTV.
+In May and June 2006, the frequencies over which Airfone operated were sold at auction by the U.S. Federal Communications Commission (FCC) to two new licenseholders, Aircell and LiveTV.
 Under the terms of the FCC order that authorized the auction, Verizon received a non-renewable license until 2010, but had two years from the end of the auction to redeploy Airfone to use less bandwidth and share spectrum with one of the license winners.

 On June 23, 2006, Verizon Communications, Airfone's parent company, announced that they would be discontinuing their Airfone service on all commercial flights by the end of 2006.
 They cited the declining use of the service, as well as a desire to focus on their key businesses: broadband, wireless and wireline services.
 Airfone service was installed on 1,000 aircraft belonging to United Airlines and Continental Airlines.
 US Airways and Delta Air Lines have removed all Airfone handsets from their planes.
 Verizon will continue to provide service on 3,400 private and government aircraft.

 On December 28, 2007, Airfone announced it would discontinue service effective December 31, 2008 unless it successfully concludes negotiations with LiveTV, an affiliate of JetBlue, to take over the business on that date.
 On June 9, 2008, JetBlue announced that it would buy Verizon's Airfone service.
 The sale of Verizon Airfone to LiveTV (JetBlue) was separate from the sale of the bandwidth that Verizon Airfone used for its operations.
 In another transaction, LiveTV acquired about 1/3 of the original Airfone bandwidth from the FCC.